 5. One last thing that might be stopping your pots from working is Clay Soil.

 It will take time to improve your clay soil without expensive soil additives.
 The Compot will definitely make a difference with the help of the worms in the surrounding soil, but it is not a miracle worker so don’t expect overnight success.
 It is a long-term goal.
+I have a customer who has clay soil and she has only one pot so she moves this pot around her garden every month or so.
+Another customer in Bribie with pure sand, said it has transformed her garden and soil.

 Like the worm farm, this is a matter of opinion.
 But again, it has many advantages over traditional composting systems.